sandro-h/sibylgo/README.md

 ## Features

 * Simple, human-readable text format
-* Hierarchical todos, recurring todos, arbitrary todo comments
+* Hierarchical todos, recurring todos, priorities, date ranges, due dates
+* Arbitrary comments under todos allow to keep a work log for each todo.
+E.g. copy-pasting shell commands used to complete a todo.
 * VSCode extension to view & edit your todo.txt with format highlighting
 * VSCode commands to `clean` and `trash` done todos. `clean` moves them to end of file, `trash` moves them to todo-trash.txt
 * VSCode preview panel with overview of upcoming todos and kanban-ish